What is a Maple Leaf?

 The Canadian Mint’s original refinery was completed in 1911.
 It gave distinguished service to the British Empire throughout the Great War, producing the vast quantities of gold bars with which Britain paid its debts to other countries.

 A new refinery facility, designed to meet any possible demand for many years to come, was built in 1936 to refine gold for mines and central banks throughout the world.
 Still in operation today, the refinery has produced .9999 fine gold bars since 1969.
 In 1982, it became the world’s first refinery to manufacture .9999 fine gold bullion coins.
-Then in 1999, the Mint excelled again by being the first to achieve .99999 fine gold purity.
+Then in 1999, the mint excelled again by being the first to achieve .99999 fine gold purity.

 The Royal Canadian Mint’s magnificent history reached a new height in 2007 with the Guinness World Records certification of the largest coin in the world: the 100 kilos, .99999 fine $1 million Gold bullion coin.